Walker Lamb (1922 - 2020) - Obituary

 In lieu of flowers, memorial contributions may be made to UUCY, 925 S. George Street, York, PA 17403.

-Arrangements by the Etzweiler Funeral Homes and Cremation Service, 1111 E. Market St. York, PA 17403. www.etzweilerfuneralhome.com
+Arrangements by the Etzweiler Funeral Homes, 1111 E. Market St. York, PA 17403. www.etzweilerfuneralhome.com